Verlihub/python/README.md

 Example scripts
 ---------------

 Several Python scripts have been gathered online at <https://github.com/Verlihub/python> to eplain how to write Python scripts for Verlihub and to show their capabilities.
+Let's see their brief descriptions.

 ### blacklist.py